Sex/Gender Education for Protection/Prevention NOT Indoctrination

 FCPS misleads parents about Family Life Education (FLE), saying that it is a preventive program when it has no preventive goals and its effectiveness in prevention has never been evaluated.
-FLE may increase risky behavior.
+Sex Education as provided at FCPS may increase risky behavior in children instead of protecting them.
 Sodomy is taught to 8th graders, and it is implied that all sexual behavior is equally risky, which is dangerously false.
 This may contribute to youth-on-youth sexual abuse after school, an alarming trend.

 In addition to the explicit material that is already being taught to children as young as 4th grade, gender fluidity based not on science but on extraneous ideology was added to FCPS Family Life Education (FLE) (Sex Ed) curriculum starting from 7th grade.
 Since parents can opt out their children from FLE but not from “Emotional and Social Health”, the school board also moved much of FLE to “Emotional and Social Health” unit, making those lessons mandatory with no opt-out.
 These actions despite overwhelming majority of parents’ opposition must be reversed.
 The attitude that systems and the government know more about the needs for children than their parents is wrong and should be corrected immediately.